BinomialLLC/basis_universal/README.md

 We currently only support CPU transcoding, but GPU assisted transcoding/format conversion is also possible by uploading the decompressed codebooks as textures and using compute shaders to convert the ETC1S data to the desired output format.

 ### Possible improvements
-The way the delta indices are Huffman compressed by the compressor's backend could be definitely improved upon (but this would change the file format).
-On files with large codebooks and single images, the Huffman tables are relatively large compared to the compressed slice data.

 The current max codebook sizes are 8K.
 12-16K codebooks would result in higher quality, but changes would be needed to the way delta indices are compressed.

 The way the -q (quality) option is converted to codebook sizes is very simple (fixed formulas), and could be improved.

-There are alternate (more efficient) ways of compressing the endpoint indices, by reusing indices from neighboring already-transcoded blocks.

 The compressor's front end doesn't support endpoint tiling, which purposely constrains adjacent ETC1S block to use the same endpoint colors/intensity levels.
 The file format already has tiling optimizations, but the frontend needs to be modified to better exploit it.